vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

-The present inscription contains one verse in Sārd¯ulavikrīd ´ . ita metre.
+The present inscription contains one verse in Sārdūlavikrīd ´ . ita metre.
 Its connexion with the first inscription seems to be borne out by its contents.
 Its author evidently is Trivikrama, who calls himself a ‘jewel-mine of composition’, and this poet may be the same as the one who composed the inscription for Sārṅgadeva.
 Obviously, Trivikrama, after the completion of his assignment, ´ used the occasion to have his own inscription engraved.
 This secondariness could explain why it was apparently carried out with less care.

-If this identification is correct, the inscription supplies us with some addi tional information about the author of the Madālasācamp¯u.
+If this identification is correct, the inscription supplies us with some addi tional information about the author of the Madālasācampū.
 He was a brahmin, son of Srīdhara, also a poet, and grandson of Cāmun ´ . ḍa, who is said to have been an adhipati in Vainyapura.

 Trivikrama came to Ramtek with his brother Rāghava to worship Rāma.
 His place of residence is not mentioned, but could have been the court of King Sim. haṇa to which also Sārṅgadeva might have belonged.
 His grandfather hailed ´ from Vainyapura, his father from Kāsarapura, two unidentifiable toponyms.